 Creating a useful customer survey is no easy task, but it’s worth pursuing.
 Few other forms of feedback allow you to gather such a large volume of data so quickly on any set of questions.

-While some of our other favorite ways to gather customer feedback focus on active listening during one-on-one sessions with customers, customer surveys offer an opportunity to poll your users on questions that might otherwise go unanswered.
+While some of our other favorite ways to gather customer feedback focus on active listening during one-on-one sessions with customers, customer surveys provide an opportunity to poll your users on questions that might otherwise go unanswered.

 But surveys inherently have a few serious problems, and these issues are only compounded when you create survey questions without a game plan.

-Today we’ll look at some proven ways to turn your surveys into a reliable source of insightful customer information!
+Today we’ll look at some proven ways to turn your surveys into a reliable source of insightful customer information.

 Customer surveys have a few glaring problems, but that doesn’t mean they should be dismissed as a useful resource.